clblamires/ninesjournal/_posts/2020-06-07-the-doomed-one.md

 We decided to finally rest after our labors.
 Briar explained to the satrys and dryad what had happened, and they were relieved to know that Demetria’s campaign against mortals was at an end.
 The satyr infatuated with Briar gave her some more flowers before leaving the temple.
 Corinna and Solstrate said that the rest of the young men and women would need to sleep off the effects of Demetria’s powers.

 Everyone laid down to rest in the soft grass of the cave below the Mossy Temple.
 Clio, though, sat on the stump of the Tree, quiet as ever.
-I… I felt like I needed to say something.
+I...
+I felt like I needed to say something.
 I knew I couldn’t ask her if she was okay.
 None of us could be okay after all of this.
 But I offered to help her if she needed it.
 I told her that you had perished in a similar way, and that I was so sorry I couldn’t do anything.
-I’m surprised that Clio gave me a small, brief smile.
+I’m surprised that Clio gave me a small, brief, beautiful smile.
 She said she had always been doomed for a long time and was still coming to terms with it.
 Clio thanked me and closed her eyes, lost in meditation.

 I won’t fail you again, Clio.

 I spoke with Dia, too.
 Well, not much speaking happened.
 I kind of just collapsed into her arms, embracing her and thanking her for believing in us.
+She rubbed my back and said some kind words to me that I barely heard.

 Torag sat with his back to the wall, rubbing his temples with pained, closed eyes.